unicode-org/message-format-wg/exploration/text-vs-code.md

 requires that the numeric value `{$distance}` be formatted as a number according to the locale: `You have 1,234 kilometers to go`.

 Formatting of replacement variables might also require tailoring.
-For example, if the user wants to show fractions of a kilometer in the above example they might include a `minimumFractionDigits` option to get a result like `You have 1,234.5 kilometers to go`.
+For example, if the author wants to show fractions of a kilometer in the above example they might include a `minimumFractionDigits` option to get a result like `You have 1,234.5 kilometers to go`.